I. Human planet: Welcome to the Anthropocene.

 Third, God takes pleasure in this order and diversity.
 Another refrain throughout the text is that God saw that it was good.
 We are not simply to notice the diversity and interdependence in which we find ourselves, the passage invites us to join in God's appreciation for it.
 This is particularly important for us urbanites, I suspect.
 So much of how we structure our lives separates us from the rhythms, the mysteries and the delights of the non-human world.
 How do you ensure that your life remains connected to the fundamental goodness of life and the richness of our situation?
 How do we keep wonder, awe and a sense of enchantment alive?

 Notice God calls the world good even before there are humans in the narrative.
 Creation is not dependent upon us for its goodness, but God cherishes it for itself.
 It is precious prior to and outside of any consideration of human benefit or usage.
-Something I have been re-learning from Aurora is that a pig is not simply so much as-yet-unbutchered ham, pork and bacon; a pig is a joy and can inspire laughter and squeals of glee simply for its piggyness.
+Something I have been re-learning from my daughter is that a pig is not simply so much as-yet-unbutchered ham, pork and bacon; a pig is a joy and can inspire laughter and squeals of glee simply for its piggyness.

 Despite what is coming in Genesis 3 and all that follows, the foundational goodness of God's creation is never erased or entirely suppressed.
 Sin doesn't obliterate creation; it disorders things that remains themselves good.